 QUIN LITTLEJOHN – OPERATIONS MANAGER

-Quin spends her free time with her husband, two sons, and her dog “Koda.”
-When she is not with her family, you can find her listening to music, watching documentaries, or watching movies.
+Outside of work, Quin cherishes moments with her husband, two sons, and her furry companion “Koda.”
+When not engaged with her family, you’ll find her immersed in the world of music, exploring documentaries, and enjoying movies.

 An intriguing detail about Quin: despite being the oldest sibling, both of her younger siblings tower at 6’4″ and above.